frostbits-security/MITM-cheatsheet/README.md

 **Relevance:** Moderate

 **Description:**
-How DHCP address allocation works (in short):
- - The client sends a broadcast network packet (DHCPDISCOVER) to find a DHCP server on the network.
- -  The server receives a request from the client and sends an offer packet (DHCPOFFER) to the client.
- - The client sends a request for network settings (DHCPREQUEST) to the server.
- - The client sends a request for network settings (DHCPREQUEST) to the server.
- - The server sends a confirmation to the client (DHCPACK).

- Client specifies his MAC address in the chaddr (Client MAC address) field In the DHCPDISCOVER and DHCPREQUEST requests, so server know the client MAC address and sends a confirmation to the client (DHCPACK).
-  The attacker's task is to configure a fake DHCP server on the network to provide DHCP addresses to clients.
 The purpose of this attack is to **use the attacker's host or device as the default gateway** and to force clients to use a false Domain Name Service (DNS) and a Windows Internet name service (WINS server) configured by the attacker.
+The attacker's task is to configure a fake DHCP server on the network to provide DHCP addresses to clients and exhausted the pool of IP addresses from other legitimate DHCP servers (DHCP Starvation attack).

 **Conditions of success:**

  - The client receives an IP address from a Rogue DHCP server faster than from a legitimate DHCP server.
- - The legitimate server has exhausted the pool of addresses to be issued.
+ - The legitimate server has exhausted the pool of addresses to be issued (DHCP Starvation attack).

  **DHCP Starvation attack**: